microsoft/WhatTheHack/xxx-ChaosStudio4AKS/Student/Challenge-00.md

 Once the pre-requisites are set up, now it's time to build the hack's environment.

-This hack is designed to help you learn chaos testing with Azure Chaos Studio, versus AKS.
+This hack is designed to help you learn chaos testing with Azure Chaos Studio, however you should have a basic knowledge of Kubernetes (K8s).
 The hack uses pre-canned Azure Kubernettes (AKS) environments that you will deploy into your Azure subscription.
 You many bring your own AKS application versus using the pre-canned AKS Pizza Application.

 If using the Pizza Application, the Pizza Application will run in 2 Azure regions and entirely on an AKS cluster, consisting of the following:
  - 1 instance of the "Pizzeria" sample app (1 per region)